-- The Inspire!
-Grants for Small Museums program, designed to encourage small institutions to apply for IMLS funding, generated 301 applications in FY 2021 (an increase of 23% from FY 2020).
-IMLS made awards to 60 museums through this program, demonstrating a continuing need for support for the nation's small museums. - In 2014, IMLS launched Museums for All, a national access initiative.
-Today, more than 800 participating museums in 50 states, DC, and the US Virgin Islands offer deeply discounted admission to visitors who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
-The program has reached over 3.8 million visitors. - OMS provides critical funding for professional development to improve the recruitment, preparation, and professional development of museum professionals, especially those from diverse and underrepresented backgrounds. - In 2018, legislation reauthorizing IMLS passed Congress with overwhelming bipartisan support by unanimous consent in the Senate and by a vote of 331 to 28 in the House, showing Congress' renewed support for the agency's programs and a renewed commitment to its funding. - To learn more about grants awarded to museums in your state or district, visit: http://imls.gov/grants/awarded-grants
+- In 2014, IMLS launched Museums for All, a national access initiative.
+Today, more than 1000 participating museums in 50 states, DC, and the US Virgin Islands offer deeply discounted admission to visitors who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
+The program has reached over 5.8 million visitors. - OMS provides critical funding for professional development to improve the recruitment, preparation, and professional development of museum professionals, especially those from diverse and underrepresented backgrounds. - In 2018, legislation reauthorizing IMLS passed Congress with overwhelming bipartisan support by unanimous consent in the Senate and by a vote of 331 to 28 in the House, showing Congress' renewed support for the agency's programs and a renewed commitment to its funding. - To learn more about grants awarded to museums in your state or district, visit: Advanced Search | Institute of Museum and Library Services.